Georgia Institute of Technology-Main Campus

 - Visit website

-An online engineering degree applies mathematics, science, and technical principles to the design, analysis, and improvement of systems, products, and processes.
-These programs span multiple disciplines including civil, mechanical, electrical, chemical, and aerospace engineering.
-Accredited online engineering programs combine theoretical foundations with applied design through structured coursework, simulations, virtual labs, and collaborative projects.
+An online engineering degree applies mathematics, science, and technical principles to the design, analysis, and improvement of systems, products, and processes, spanning disciplines including civil, mechanical, electrical, chemical, and aerospace engineering.
+Accredited online programs combine theoretical foundations with applied design through structured coursework, simulations, virtual labs, and collaborative projects.
 ABET accreditation is the recognized quality standard for engineering programs and should be a primary consideration when selecting a school.

 Online engineering programs are commonly offered at the associate, bachelor’s, and master’s levels.
 Associate programs typically require 60-72 credits, bachelor’s programs require 120-136 credits, and master’s programs require 30-36 credits.